Bangladesh: Safety Nets to Protect the Poor - World Bank

 March 29, 2012.
 WASHINGTON, March 29, 2012 –Ethiopia’s Productive Safety Net Program (PSNP), which has a seven-year track record of improving food security for poor people and increasing their resilience in the face of economic and climate-related crises, is to receive additional funding from the World Bank.
 The World Bank’s Board of Executive Directors has approved an additional credit of US$370 million for the program, which now reaches about 7.6 million chronically food-insecure ...

 The nexus of green and digital: An opportunity or a challenge?

+The Korean government takes a whole-of-government approach to the issue.
 The Presidential Committee on Carbon Neutrality, which manages the country’s efforts to achieve net-zero emissions, involves all 18 ministries.
-The Ministry of Science and Technology (MSIT), for example, plays a critical role in linking technology innovation and the concept of zero-carbon.
-Its strategy identifies ten core technologies to ...
+The Ministry of Science and Technology (MSIT), for example, plays a critical role in linking technology innovation and the ...